lopezdsr/sql-query/sqlref/sql_reference.template.md

 If the pattern expression is not found, the result is false.
 If the value of any of the arguments is null, the result of the RLIKE predicate is unknown.
 If `NOT` is specified, the result is reversed.

-The regular expression pattern has to be a Java regular expression as defined by Java class `java.util.regex.Pattern`.
+The regular expression pattern must be a Java regular expression as defined by Java class `java.util.regex.Pattern`.
-Meta characters starting with a `\` have to be escaped for the regular expression to work, for example, use `\\d` instead of `\d` in a pattern string to represent a digit.
+Meta characters starting with a `\` must be escaped for the regular expression to work, for example, use `\\d` instead of `\d` in a pattern string to represent a digit.
 Refer to latest Java documentation for more details like supported meta characters, predefined character classes, and so on.

 The `IS NULL` predicate tests for null values.
 The result of a NULL predicate cannot be unknown.
 If the value of the expression is null, the result is true.
 If the value is not null, the result is false.
 If `NOT` is specified, the result is reversed.